The Schwurbelarchiv: a German Language Telegram dataset for the Study of Conspiracy Theories: Related Work

-A larger (at the time of writing unpublished) dataset on similar topics was assembled by~\citet{mohrthesis}.
-Since snowball sampling on its own quickly yields an unmanageable amount of chats, they implemented a guidance mechanism to prioritize chats likely to yield relevant data by predicting their relevance based on a keyword list which was translated into 44 languages.
-The keywords and therefore selection of chats was targeted toward content containing misinformation related to COVID-19.
-The dataset which is to our knowledge one of the largest Telegram datasets available, includes 433,000 chats, with full data from 128,000 chats comprising 2.1 billion messages, primarily in Russian, English, and German.
-Messages, spanning text, metadata, and links (but excluding videos, images, and voice messages), predominantly reflect activity from European time zones and trends linked to events like the European COVID-19 vaccination campaign and the start of the Russian invasion of Ukraine in the time period of January 2020 to January 2023.
-All predominantly German language chats (23,000) from this dataset were made available to the authors of this study for comparison to the \textit{Schwurbelarchiv}.
+A larger dataset on similar topics was assembled by~\citet{golovin2026teragram}.
+Since snowball sampling on its own quickly yields an unmanageable amount of chats, they implemented an automated guidance mechanism that prioritises chats likely to contain relevant data based on a keyword list translated into 44 languages (the base list of English keywords is reproduced in Appendix~\ref{app:keywords}).
+The keywords targeted content containing misinformation related to COVID-19.
+The dataset, which is to our knowledge of the largest Telegram datasets available, includes 710,000 chats, comprising 5.9 billion messages, primarily in Russian, English, and German.
+The dataset contains text, metadata, and links, but excludes videos, images, and voice messages, which is a limitation that is central to the distinction with the \textit{Schwurbelarchiv}.
+The messages predominantly reflect activity from European time zones in the period from January 2015 to 2025, with trends linked to events such as the European COVID-19 vaccination campaign and the start of the Russian invasion of Ukraine.
+The dataset is available for researchers upon reasonable request.
+All predominantly German-language chats (23,000) from this dataset were made available to the authors of this study for comparison to the \textit{Schwurbelarchiv}.

-The dataset collected by~\citet{pushshift}, the largest publicly available collection of Telegram data to date, includes 27,000 chats and 317 million messages.
+The dataset collected by~\citet{baumgartner_pushshift_2020}, the largest publicly available collection of Telegram data to date, includes 27,000 chats and 317 million messages.
 The dataset is available for the years 2015-2019 and was regularly updated during that time, with source code available to facilitate further data collection, enabling researchers to extract information from specific chats.
 Starting with a seed list of 250 English-language chats -- 124 focused on right-wing extremism and 137 on cryptocurrency -- the number of chats included was also expanded using a snowball sampling approach.
-All of the studies described here used the Telegram API to build customized clients and collect data.
+As for the dataset by~\citet{golovin2026teragram}, this dataset includes textual data only.
+Table~\ref{tab:comparison} provides a summary comparison of these datasets.